vrurg/raku-Concurrent-PChannel/README.md

 Queue allocation code is the only place where locking is used.

-Use of `priorities` parameter is recommended if really big number of priorities is expected.
-This might help in reducing the memory footprint of the code by preveting over-allocation of queues.
+Use of `priorities` parameter is recommended if some really big number of priorities is expected.
+This might help in reducing the memory footprint of the code by preventing over-allocation of queues.

 `send(Mu \item, Int:D $priority = 0)`
 -------------------------------------